 - Five Year Warranty

 If you’re looking for something a bit cheaper than the Xvive but still want to get the job done right, the NUX B-3 Wireless System is a great alternative.
+Like our second suggestion, this is the choice for you if you’re willing to sacrifice operating distance to save money.

 Some users have gone so far as to say that they were surprised to find that audio fidelity was just as strong as it was with a corded connection.
 The dynamic range is slightly smaller than the previous two recommendations, but if you aren’t recording audio for a high-end production company, it likely won’t matter much.